 While a memorial of a covenant or agreement remains registered under section 30B, each owner and occupier of the land to which the covenant or agreement relates shall —

-(a) before agreeing with another person in writing that the other person will succeed him in the ownership or occupation or both, as the case requires, of that land notify the other person in writing of the content of the covenant or agreement and of the fact that the covenant or agreement will be binding on the other person if the other person succeeds him in that ownership or occupation or both; and
+(a) before agreeing with another person in writing that the other person will succeed the owner or occupier in the ownership or occupation or both, as the case requires, of that land notify the other person in writing of the content of the covenant or agreement and of the fact that the covenant or agreement will be binding on the other person if the other person succeeds the owner or occupier in that ownership or occupation or both; and

-(b) within a period of 14 days after the day on which he ceases to be such an owner or occupier, notify the Commissioner in writing of that cessation and of the name and address of each person who succeeds him in the ownership or occupation or both, as the case requires, of that land.
+(b) within a period of 14 days after the day on which the owner or occupier ceases to be such an owner or occupier, notify the Commissioner in writing of that cessation and of the name and address of each person who succeeds the owner or occupier in the ownership or occupation or both, as the case requires, of that land.

-Penalty — $2 000.
+Penalty: a fine of $2 000.

 [Section 30D inserted: No. 91 of 1990 s.
-9.]
+9; amended: No. 19 of 2022 s.
+17 and 18(2).]

 30E.
 Discharge of agreement to reserve